Varying-Vagrant-Vagrants/custom-site-template/README.md

 - A subdirectory multisite
 - A blank folder for manual installation

+## Custom Nginx configs

-The Nginx configuration for this site can be overriden by creating a `provision/vvv-nginx-custom.conf`.
+The Nginx configuration for this site can be overriden by creating a `provision/vvv-nginx-custom.conf` file.
+Copy the `provision/vvv-nginx-default.conf` file and make modifications, then reprovision, and VVV will use your `vvv-nginx-custom.conf` instead as the template.

 ## Configuration Options